 Information for Faculty and Staff

-The Libraries have a new course reserve system!
+The Libraries have a course reserve system!
 Log in with your campus user ID (e.g. w012abc) and password to request materials for reserve, upload your own files, see the status of new requests and monitor use data for individual reading assignments.

-The new system will eventually function inside of Pilot without an additional sign-on.
+The system will eventually function inside of Pilot without an additional sign-on.
 In the meantime, you and your students can also access the sign-on link from the initial home page when you first enter Pilot.

 Contact Mary Raider at (937) 775-3941, if you have questions or need more information.